Table of Contents (TOC)

 ANECDOTE: Hanoi bus to Ba Bể Nat’l Park scam.

-With my hostel's innocent assistance, I booked a bus to Bến Thuyền Bó Lù S in Ba Bể National Park on lake Ho Ba Be’s south side.
+With my Hanoi hostel's innocent assistance, I booked a Hanoi bus to Bến Thuyền Bó Lù S in Ba Bể National Park on lake Ho Ba Be’s south side.
 From there I would then walk 2-3 miles east to Mr. Linhs’ Homestay overlooking the lake which I had pre-booked for several days overlooking the lake.

-The bus picked me at my hostel and drove directly to chaotic main bus depot.
+The bus picked me at my hostel and drove me directly to the chaotic main bus depot.
 At this point with no warning or scam premonition, we were ushered onto another bus.
 This is not necessarily unusual as bus companies jockey for efficiency.

 The journey began.

-The proprietor ‘sympathizing’ (LOL) with our plight delightfully advised us that they could accommodate us… at a nightly rate that was multiples of norm AND the next day we could join (Choice?
-No!) their lake tour which at the end would drop us on lake’s south side at our original destination, Bến Thuyền Bó Lù village.
-The lake tour was, of course, exorbitantly priced.
+(2) the next day we could join (Choice?
+No!) their (exorbitantly priced) lake tour which at the end would drop us on Lake Hồ Ba Bể’s south side - a day late- at our original destination, Bến Thuyền Bó Lù village & my hostel.

-The young doctor and I chatted, and she & I decided that before we committed to this extortion we would walk back up the road to the service station in hopes we could find a solution there for getting to other side of lake that evening as we had initially planned.
+A young doctor and I chatted, and she & I decided that before we fell prey to this extortion we would haul our bags back down the road to the service station we had passed shortly before we stopped in the dark.

 Later we learned that such scams were prevalent in the area, but apparently unknown to what I believe to be our very honest Hanoi Hostel hosts.